"

 • Safety Needs: Security measures were enhanced, including anti-bullying programs, counseling services, and a mentorship initiative that connected students with trusted adults.

 • Esteem Needs: Recognizing student achievements beyond academics, such as personal growth and leadership, helped build confidence.
-Teachers employed differentiated instruction to meet individual learning needs and provide meaningful praise.

 • Cognitive Needs: Inquiry-based learning and project-based assignments encouraged curiosity and independent thinking.